Schedule logistics operations

 Glossary

-- Resources: stock-control systems, warehouse management systems, documentation, transport types, telematics, manpower, lifting and handling equipment, route-planning tools, computer software, vehicle-monitoring equipment
+Resources: stock-control systems, warehouse management systems, documentation, transport types, telematics, people, lifting and handling equipment, route-planning tools, computer software, vehicle-monitoring equipment